ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-digital-map-concept.md

 ## Resource -> subservice -> service
 The application will be able to navigate from the Physical, L2 or L3 topology to the services that use specific resources.
-For example, the application will be able to select the resouce and by navigation the supporting relationship bottom-up come to the service and its nodes, tps and links.
+For example, the application will be able to select the resouce and by navigating the supporting relationship bottom-up come to the service and its nodes, tps and links.

 ## Intent/service assurance